 CFA Information Session

 Discounted CFA books (for Levels 1, 2, and 3) through Kaplan Schweser and the Essential Self-Study Package, which includes the online Question Bank (normally an added cost) are available for $299.
 Orders will be charged to your BYU student account.
 Orders are made in bulk three times per year (two in December and one in January).
-To make a book order, please enter your information here.
+If you are interested in ordering a book this year and would like to receive an email with more information, please enter your information here.

 Exam Costs and Deadlines